Know before you go

 The combination of ditches, floodwater and regular grazing has created a rich wetland habitat at this site.
-In winter, flooded areas attract ducks, gulls and waders and this is also a key site for wintering stonechats.
-In summer, seven species of warbler breed here, in addition to good populations of reed bunting, meadow pipit and skylark.
-A total of 265 species of wildflower have been recorded, including county-rare species such as reflexed salt-marsh grass, lesser sea spurrey and water violet.
+In winter, flooded areas attract ducks, gulls and waders.
+This is also a key site for wintering stonechats.
+In summer, seven species of warbler breed here in addition to good populations of reed bunting, meadow pipit and skylark.
+Recorded wildflowers include countyrare species such as reflexed salt-marsh grass, lesser sea spurrey and water violet.